neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 The gateway communicates with ChirpStack using an MQTT v3.1 Bridge with TLS encryption on port 8883.

 ### 1.3.
 LoRaWAN Network Server
 [ChirpStack v4](https://www.chirpstack.io) is used as the LoRaWAN Network Server.
 All of its components (chirpstack, chirpstack-rest-api, postgres, redis, mosquitto) are installed on Docker and are running using Docker Compose.
-Only the EU region is enabled for LoRaWAN communication.
+Only the EU and IN regions are enabled for LoRaWAN communication.

 The LoRaWAN device repository has been imported into ChirpStack.